-Before purchasing a mouse, you should ask yourself a question what type of games you prefer.
+Before purchasing a mouse, you should ask yourself a question about what type of games you prefer.
 There is a huge difference if you like to play RTS games more than games where rapid movement is important.
-Although many mice come with ergonomic design, one mouse cannot fit every type of game play and one mouse cannot satisfy every gamer’s need.
+Although many mice come with ergonomic design, one mouse cannot fit every type of gameplay and one mouse cannot satisfy every gamer’s need.

 Claw grip is used by gamers who love to play RTS and action-like games.
-This type of games are getting more and more popular, and if you prefer to play these games, you should buy mouse with claw grip design.
+These types of games are getting more and more popular, and if you prefer to play these games, you should buy mouse with a claw grip design.
 Mice with claw grip are very suitable for gamers who need control over that back and forth movement.